TriAzz/UnrealGame-Uni/README.md

 - Wave management system
 - HUD with power-up indicators and enemy counters

+## Requirements
+Unreal Editor must be installed to access and run this project The project was developed using Unreal Engine 4

 ## Student Information
 - Created by Thomas Fleming
 - Student Number: 221391076